LuisReinoso/luisreinoso.github.io/_posts/2018-11-25-consume-an-api-in-javascript.md

 Open navegator and on url bar type localhost:1337/getApi.
 Then you will see an ok.

-Install node-fetch to use fetch to get an the result of api.
+Install node-fetch to use fetch and get the result of Github api.

 {% highlight bash %}
 npm install --save node-fetch